UMWEDU/umw-president-sync/_pages/leadership-council.md

 post_date: 2016-05-25 13:06:32
 ---
 <h2>Committee Charge</h2>
-The Leadership Council advises the President on matters of university business in an effort to improve communication and establish a sense of unity across the campus departments.
-The council typically meets on the third Wednesday each month throughout the academic year in conjunction with the President’s Cabinet.
+The Leadership Council provides feedback and advises the President on matters of university business such as initiatives, proposals, etc., as well as facilitates communication and establishes a sense of unity across the campus departments.
+The council typically meets twice each semester, during the fall and spring semesters, in conjunction with the President’s Cabinet.
 <h2>Committee Membership</h2>
 The committee consists of the following members:
 <h3>Cabinet Members:</h3>